ushahidi/platform-mobile/README.md

 ionic build android
 ```

-Run the app in the Android Emulator or on an attached Android device
+Run the app in the Android Emulator or attached Android device

 ```
 ionic run android --livereload --consolelogs --serverlogs